Bluetooth: History

-In 1997, Adalio Sanchez, then head of IBM ThinkPad product R&D, approached Nils Rydbeck about collaborating on integrating a mobile phone into a ThinkPad notebook.
-The two assigned engineers from Ericsson and IBM studied the idea.
-The conclusion was that power consumption on cellphone technology at that time was too high to allow viable integration into a notebook and still achieve adequate battery life.
-Instead, the two companies agreed to integrate Ericsson's short-link technology on both a ThinkPad notebook and an Ericsson phone to accomplish the goal.
+In 1997, Adalio Sanchez, then head of IBM ThinkPad product R&D, approached Nils Rydbeck about collaborating on integrating a mobile phone into a ThinkPad notebook, but concluded that mobile phone technology power consumption at the time was too high to allow viable integration into a notebook while still achieving adequate battery life.
+Instead, IBM and Ericsson Mobile agreed to integrate Ericsson's short-link technology into both a ThinkPad notebook and an Ericsson phone to accomplish the goal.

 Since neither IBM ThinkPad notebooks nor Ericsson phones were the market share leaders in their respective markets at that time, Adalio Sanchez and Nils Rydbeck agreed to make the short-link technology an open industry standard to permit each player maximum market access.
 Ericsson contributed the short-link radio technology, and IBM contributed patents around the logical layer.
-Adalio Sanchez of IBM then recruited Stephen Nachtsheim of Intel to join and then Intel also recruited Toshiba and Nokia.
-In May 1998, the Bluetooth SIG was launched with IBM and Ericsson as the founding signatories and a total of five members: Ericsson, Intel, Nokia, Toshiba, and IBM.
+Adalio Sanchez of IBM then recruited Stephen Nachtsheim of Intel to join, and then Intel also recruited Toshiba and Nokia.
+In May 1998, the Bluetooth SIG was launched with IBM and Ericsson as the founding signatories and with a total of five member companies: Ericsson, Intel, Nokia, Toshiba, and IBM.

 The first Bluetooth device was revealed in 1999.
 It was a hands-free mobile headset that earned the "Best of show Technology Award" at COMDEX.

 The first Bluetooth mobile phone was the unreleased prototype Ericsson T36, though it was the revised Ericsson model T39 that actually made it to store shelves in June 2001.
-However Ericsson released the R520m in Quarter 1 of 2001, making the R520m the first ever commercially available Bluetooth phone.
-In parallel, IBM introduced the IBM ThinkPad A30 in October 2001 which was the first notebook with integrated Bluetooth.
+However, Ericsson released the R520m in Quarter 1 of 2001, making the R520m the first ever commercially available Bluetooth phone.
+In parallel, IBM introduced the IBM ThinkPad A30 notebook laptop in October 2001, as the first notebook with integrated Bluetooth.